gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 to be the same across the groups.
 The null hypothesis does *not* require that all three response categories (*none*, *some*, *marked*) be equally likely.
-It assumes that whatever the distribution of proportions is across these three levels that there is no difference in that distribution between the explanatory variable (here treated/placebo) groups.
+It assumes that whatever the distribution of proportions is across these three levels of the response that there is no difference in that distribution between the explanatory variable (here treated/placebo) groups.
 Figure \@ref(fig:Figure5-4) shows an example of a situation where